 The success of an acquisition often depends on whether the target company employees decide to remain with the company.
 To increase the likelihood of key employees staying on, the acquiring company may agree to transaction or retention bonuses that become payable to such employees following the completion of the acquisition.
 The acquiring company may also enter into new compensation arrangements with key employees that become effective upon closing of the acquisition.
+In some circumstances (for example, a going-private transaction with a private equity buyer involving participation by the target management), the target board may limit the negotiating role of target company management and prohibit discussions between the target company management and the acquiror with respect to post-closing equity ownership, incentive plans and employment arrangements until after a definitive agreement is executed or its principal economic terms have been agreed.

 Compensation arrangements entered into in connection with a merger or acquisition must be disclosed in the target company's proxy statement or recommendation statement on Schedule 14D-9.
-Public companies subject to the federal proxy rules are required to provide detailed disclosure of "golden parachute" arrangements between the target or acquirer, on the one hand, and senior management of each company on the other hand.
-Moreover, a target company soliciting proxies in connection with a merger or similar transaction is required to submit any such compensation arrangements that it has with its senior management to a nonbinding advisory vote of the target company's shareholders (i.e., a "say-on-golden parachute" vote).
+Public companies subject to the federal proxy rules are required to provide detailed disclosure of "golden parachute" arrangements between the target or acquirer on the one hand, and senior management of each company on the other hand.
+Moreover, a target company soliciting proxies in connection with a merger or similar transaction is required to submit any such compensation arrangements that it has with its senior management to a non-binding advisory vote of the target company's shareholders (i.e., a "say-on-golden parachute" vote).
 In addition, the proxy statement or recommendation statement on Schedule 14D-9 must provide target company shareholders with all material information with respect to potential conflicts of interest that could have influenced the target company management in its negotiation of the transaction, or the target company board in its approval and recommendation of the transaction.

-As discussed in the response to question 2.5, in the context of a tender offer, compensatory arrangements should be approved by the compensation committee or another committee of independent directors of the board of directors of either the bidder or the target company in order to ensure that the safe harbour provisions in the all holders/best price rule will apply to such compensatory arrangements and, as a result, that such compensation arrangements will not be deemed to be consideration paid in the tender offer.
+As discussed in the response to question 2.5, in the context of a tender offer, compensatory arrangements should be approved by the compensation committee or another committee of independent directors of the board of directors of either the bidder or the target company in order to ensure that the safe harbour provisions in the all-holders/best-price rule will apply to such compensatory arrangements and, as a result, that such compensation arrangements will not be deemed to be consideration paid in the tender offer.

-2.10 What role do employees, pension trustee and other stakeholders play?
+2.10 What role do employees, pension trustees and other stakeholders play?

-In general, there is no requirement in the United States that the target company or the acquiring company consult with the employees of the target company with respect to a potential offer or merger.
+In general, there is no requirement in the U.S. that the target company or the acquiring company consult with the employees of the target company with respect to a potential offer or merger.
 However, certain states (not including Delaware) have constituency statutes that permit or require the target company board to consider the interests of the target company employees when approving a merger or recommending an offer.